Best DIY washes for fruit and veggies

-Especially in light of the coronavirus outbreak, just giving your fruits and veggies a quick wash won't do.
-And, due to high demand, finding veggie wash in the store might be more challenging than you think.
-Luckily, you can make your own right at home.
+With chemicals, pesticides, and more sprayed onto crops, it's always best to give you produce a good wash.
+And especially in light of the coronavirus outbreak, you'll want to be extra mindful before you put your fruit and veggies onto your plate.
+And, due to high demand, finding veggie wash in the store might be more challenging than you ever.
+Luckily, you can make your own right at home using everyday household items.

 All it takes is a few simple ingredients

 Making your own veggie wash is a total cinch!
 Here are four convenient ways of doing it:

 For this version, all your need is two cups of cold water, 1/4 cup of white vinegar, and two tablespoons of lemon juice.

 Mix these ingredients together and pour into a spray bottle.
 Then squirt your produce a few times, let it rest for a couple of minutes, and then rinse off with more water before eating.

 This version calls for one cup of cold water, 1/2 cup of white vinegar, one tablespoon lemon juice, and 1/8 teaspoon grapefruit seed extract.